-

 What conditions are on the screening panel?

 Newborn screening checks for conditions that can cause problems with the way the body gets energy, and how the body makes hormones, or how the body makes blood cells.
-Florida currently screens for more than 55 conditions.
+Florida screens for 36 core conditions and may detect an additional 23 secondary conditions (a total of 59 conditions).
 Click here for a complete list of conditions.

 When should newborn screening be completed?